arcee-ai/mergekit/docs/create_a_merge_method.md

 `dtype=torch.bfloat16` to explicitly cast inputs, or `out_dtype=torch.bfloat16` to cast only the merged outputs.
 Both options leave non-floating buffers unchanged.
 The YAML and raw-PyTorch adapters use the corresponding string-valued `dtype` and `out_dtype` settings.
-Direct `MergeBatch` callers must align their own input dtypes.
+Direct `MergeBatch` calls accept the same dtype options and use the same promotion policy.
+Algorithm parameters go in the `parameters` mapping, separately from dtype and packing controls; no algorithm parameter names are reserved.

 ## Batches